Patient and Family Communication in Rehab

 - Post Discharge: After your mother has safely transitioned home, I will continue to check in with her to make sure she understands her discharge instructions and is able to follow them.
 We can also talk about any questions or concerns your mom or the family have as she adjusts to being independent and on her own again.

 I hope this information is helpful to you, Meeghan.
-You are always welcome to contact me with any additional questions you or your mother might have.
+You are always welcome to contact us with any additional questions you or your mother might have.